otrv4/otrv4/otrv4.md

 ### SMP Hash Function

-There are many places where the first 64 bytes of a SHAKE-256 hash are taken of an integer followed by other values.
+There are many places where the 57 bytes of a SHAKE-256 hash are taken of an integer followed by other values.
 This is defined as `HashToScalar(i || v)` where `i` is an integer used to distinguish the calls to the hash function and `v` are some values.
 Hashing is done in this way to prevent Alice from replaying